-The accounting policies adopted have been consistently applied to all years presented, unless otherwise stated
+The accounting policies adopted have been consistently applied to all years presented, unless otherwise stated.

 There are no new accounting standards, amendments to standards and interpretations that have a material impact on these financial statements.
-The same applies for any new standards, amendments to standards and interpretations that have been issued but are not yet effective.
+Except for NZ IFRS 18, Presentation and Disclosure in Financial Statements, which is effective for annual periods beginning on or after 1 January 2027 and where an assessment has not been completed yet, the same applies for any new standards, amendments to standards and interpretations that have been issued but are not yet effective.